Nonlinear conjugate gradient for smooth convex functions: Switching to AG in the case of lack of progress

 \section{Switching to AG in the case of lack of progress}

-The C+AG method, if it detects that sufficient progress is not made in the $k$th iteration (i.e., the inequality $f(\x_k)\le \phi_k^*$ fails to hold), attempts two fall-back solutions.

-The first fall-back is to retry the step using a steepest descent direction instead of the conjugate gradient direction.
-This is known as ``restarting'' in the literature on nonlinear conjugate gradient.
-Restarting in this manner does not play a role in the theoretical analysis of the algorithm, but we found that in practice it improves performance (versus immediately proceeding to the second fall-back of the AG method).

-If the inequality $f(\x_k)\le \phi_k^*$ fails to hold also for the restart described in the previous paragraph, then the second fall-back is to switch to a sequence of AG steps.
-We found that AG steps work best if they occur in large blocks (as opposed to individual steps interspersed with CG steps).
-Furthermore, there are some extra function-gradient evaluations associated with the transition from CG to AG and vice versa.
-Therefore, once the method switches to an AG step, say at iteration $k$, it continues with AG until an iteration $k'$ is reached such that $\Vert \nabla f(\x_{k'})\Vert \le \Vert \nabla f(\x_k)\Vert/4$.
+If the inequality $f(\x_k)\le \phi_k^*$ fails to hold also for the steepest descent direction described in the previous section, then the second fall-back is to switch to a sequence of AG steps.